orsonteodoro/muslx32/README.txt

 Works:
 -firefox 45.x only - except when using alsa audio and jit.  javascript works but through interpreter.  pulseaudio untested.
 YouTube works but no sound through alsa.
--strace (for debugging) from this overlay
+-strace (for debugging) from this overlay.
+It depends on musl from this overlay since bits/user.h is broken in musl.
--gdb (for debugging) from this overlay
+-gdb (for debugging) from this overlay.
+It depends on musl from this overlay since bits/user.h is broken in musl.
 -X (for windowing system)
 -wpa_supplicant (for wifi)
 -xf86-video-nouveau